Interview with William Hubert Allen

 WA: Still carried on.

 MH: Still carried on.
 So, for those in the know or those that are new to this regarding knowledge to Bomber Command Bill with Squadron Leader White then carried out an operation on the 7th of September.
 Again in a Halifax Mark 3.
 On this occasion it was gardening to the Frisian Islands from fifteen thousand feet.
 Now, for those in the know the gardening sorties were to be mine laying.
-So, in and around the Frisian Islands Bill and Squadron Leader White and the rest of the crew would have been laying, doing mine laying around the Frisian islands.
+So, in and around the Frisian Islands Bill and Squadron Leader White and the rest of the crew would have been laying, doing mine laying in and around the Frisian islands.
 And you did some more then.
 You went off to Mecklenburg Bay in the Baltic.
 That would have been very cold.

 WA: Yeah.

-WA: No. September ’44 the army was held up on going into Germany.
-So 76 Squadron was loaded up with 22 Jerry cans which, one Jerry can is mighty heavy but when you get twenty two.
-But the thing was that get to my position we had to crawl across all these petrol tank things to get.
+WA: No. September ’44 the army was held up on their, going into Germany.
+So 76 Squadron was loaded up with twenty two Jerry cans which, one Jerry can is mighty heavy but when you get twenty two.
+But the thing was that to get to my position we had to crawl across all these darned petrol tank things to get.
 But we, what I can’t make out, we were given a parachute but we could never have get out if anything had happened.
 And if Germany knew that we were full of petrol they would have been after us.
 But the thing was we used more petrol in our engines than we were carrying.

 MH: Carrying.
 Yeah.